-Interest rate risk is the risk that changes in the market interest will adversely affect the value of the fixed income portfolio.
+Interest rate risk is the risk that changes in the market interest will adversely affect the value of interest bearing assets.
 Interest rate risk in the banking book is the risk that arises from timing differences in the maturity (for fixed rate instruments) and repricing (for floating rate instruments) of the Bank's assets, liabilities and off-balance sheet positions.